mylifeforthecode/mylifeforthecode.github.io/_posts/2017-11-01-razor-output-formatter-aspnetcore.md

     options.OutputFormatters.Insert(0, new VcardOutputFormatter());
 };
 ```
-Because we have to instatiate and insert the output formatter we lose our Dependency Injection capabilities.
+Because we have to instantiate and insert the output formatter we lose our Dependency Injection capabilities.
 So how do we get at our IRazorViewEngine?

 To my luck the answer was right there in the documentation...
 ```